aprodi/PredItSpeakInt/README.md

 *Kaldi fork*

-This project is part of an ongoing collaboration between the Isof-CNR Institute, the University of Ferrara and the University of Bologna.
+This project is part of an ongoing collaboration between the ISOF-CNR Institute (I), the University of Ferrara (I) and the University of Bologna (I).

 References: